menandmice/micetro_docs/guides/user-manual/devices.rst

 **To unlink an IP address**:

 1. Select the IP address you want to unlink in either the inspector or the Edit interfaces dialog box.
-2. On the row … menu, select Unlink to remove the association but retain the metadata.
-Select Clear to unlink the address and delete all associated data, such as custom properties.
+2. On the row :guilabel:`...` menu, select :guilabel:`Unlink` to remove the association but retain the metadata.
+Select :guilabel:`Clear` to unlink the address and delete all associated data, such as custom properties.

 Configuring Device Interfaces
 -----------------------------